SAP-samples/btp-developer-guide-cap/documentation/add-zdm/code-zdm.md

 >
 >`--skip-idle-start` - this option will also skip the start of the newly deployed applications on idle routes.

-- Now, you can perform the tenant upgrade either by some job or by using the Subscription Management Dashboard.
+- Now, you can upgrade the tenant either by some job or by using the Subscription Management Dashboard.

 >
->If we use `cf deploy <your-mta-archive-v2> --strategy blue-green ` without pointing to the live url, the saas registry route will be updated to idle route Leading to the following error:
+>If you use `cf deploy <your-mta-archive-v2> --strategy blue-green ` without pointing to the live URL, the SaaS registry route will be updated to idle route leading to the following error:
 >
 ```
 updateApplicationSubscription failed.
 Root Subscription Id: xxxxxx.
 Error description: